How to set up web sign-in on your own domain

-This wiki uses indieauth.com to authenticate you.
-See indieauth.com for a list of which of your services it can use to log you in.
+This wiki uses indielogin.com to authenticate you.
+See indielogin.com for a list of which of your services it can use to authenticate you.

-Logging in via Persona (with an email address) and SMS don’t require you to add links anywhere, but instead verify your identity via Persona login or a short code sent to your phone, respectively.
+Logging in via email address and SMS don’t require you to add links anywhere, but instead verify your identity via email or a short code sent to your phone.

 3. You're done!